PragnyaNal/MIST4610Project2/README.md

 # The manipulations applied to the data set as part of the analysis:
 Were there any manipulations or calculations that needed to be performed on the data, what were they, describe the purpose and how they were accomplished.
 Date reported and Date Occured columns data types needed to be changed from Date & Time to just Date.
 We also didn't include occurances from 2025 because we were reporting on change by year and we didn't have data for the entire year of 2025.
+For question 1
+Crime Count Formula: 1
+For question 2
+Crime counters for 2020 and 2024 visualization:
+Calculated Field Formula for 2020: IF YEAR([DATE OCC]) = 2020 THEN 1 ELSE 0 END
+Calculated Field Formula for 2024: IF YEAR([DATE OCC]) = 2024 THEN 1 ELSE 0 END
+Calculated Field Formula for change 2020-2024: SUM([Crime 2024]) - SUM([Crime 2020])

 # Analysis and Results:
 Analyze and visualize the results of your analysis and describe the implications of your analysis.